agl-alexglopez/heap-allocator-workshop/lib/readme.md

 }
 ```

-Finally, add the allocator to the CMake files where they are needed as libraries as you named it.
+Next, add the allocator to the CMake files where they are needed as libraries as you named it.

 The `lib/CMakeLists.txt` file.